eugene-eeo/exthread/README.rst

 ===============

-ExThread is an MIT-licensed library that provides supercharged threads that is basically a wrapper around threads that allows for exception propogation.
+ExThread is an MIT-licensed library that provides supercharged threads - basically an opinionated wrapper around standard library Threads that allows for exception propogation.
+Because we deserve better exception semantics when writing/testing multithreaded programs.

 Usage:
 ------